ant-design/ant-design/components/input-number/demo/digit.en-US.md

 title: decimals
 ---

-The same with the native digit input box, the value's accuracy is determined by the number of decimal places.
+A numeric-only input box whose values can be increased or decreased using a decimal step.
+The number of decimals (also known as precision) is determined by the step prop.

 ````jsx
 import { InputNumber } from 'antd';